Ireland as a tax haven: Hines–Rice 1994 definition

 that needs to be done on IRS form 8832 to make it work and use Irish BEPS tools on non–U.S. revenues was a compromise to keep U.S. multinationals from leaving the U.S. (page 10.)) rules, and U.S. hostility to OECD attempts in curbing Ireland's BEPS tools.
-(Note: The U.S. refused to sign the OECD BEPS Multilateral Instrument ("MLI") on the 24 November 2016.)
+(Note: The U.S. refused to sign the OECD BEPS Multilateral Instrument ("MLI") on 24 November 2016.)
 Under the 2017 U.S. TCJA, U.S. multinationals paid a 15.5% repatriation tax on the circa $1 trillion in untaxed cash built up in global tax havens from 2004 to 2017.
 (Note: 2004 was the date of the last tax U.S. corporate tax amnesty where a repatriation tax of 5% was levied on offshore untaxed profits) Had these U.S. multinationals paid foreign taxes, they would have built up sufficient foreign tax credits to avoid paying U.S. taxes.
 By allowing U.S. multinationals to use global tax havens, the U.S. exchequer received more taxes, at the expense of other countries, as Hines predicted in 1994.

 Several of Hines' papers on tax havens, including the calculations of the Hines–Rice 1994 paper, were used in the final report by the U.S. President's Council of Economic Advisors that justified the U.S. Tax Cuts and Jobs Act of 2017, the largest U.S. tax reform in a generation.